 The name is a bit deceptive as Hansen Creek passes long before you actually arrive at the trailhead.
 Hansen Creek trail doesn’t have much in terms of “majestic views” (like many Seattle hikes do) but what it makes up for scenic vistas it makes up for in geology!

-None of us had ever been crystal hunting before- or were even particularly interested in building a collection of crystals- but the lure of a good hunt followed by a good story to tell was enough to convince us to spend the day off at Hansen Creek digging for quartz and amethyst.
+No one in my group had ever been crystal hunting before- or were even particularly interested in building a collection of crystals- but the lure of a good hunt followed by a good story to tell was enough to convince us to spend the day off at Hansen Creek digging for quartz and amethyst.

-I think the most remarkable thing about crystal hunting at Hansen Creek was the abundance of crystals that seem to be literally everywhere – everyone we met on the trail had tools to dig, but my largest crystal finds were crystals that I found essentially lying along the trail (Likely washed down the mountain in a recent rainstorm and stopped by the relative levelness of the trail.)
+I think the most remarkable thing about crystal hunting at Hansen Creek was the abundance of crystals that seem to be literally everywhere – everyone we met on the trail had tools to dig, but my largest crystal finds were crystals that I found essentially lying along the trail!
+(Likely washed down the mountain in a recent rainstorm and stopped by the relative levelness of the trail.)

-I read on the Internet that crystals are best located in red clay soil, so I settled myself under/near a dead stump not too far from the main trail.
+I read on the Internet that crystals are best located in red clay soil, so I settled myself near a dead stump not too far from the main trail.
 By following the red clay trail and looking for dirt with a consistency of not having been dug before, I was successful in locating crystals of varying sizes.

 Below you can see some of my crystals during the cleaning process.
 Because clay discolors everything, and the quartz crystals can be easy to miss, it’s a good idea to bag and bring back every rock you suspect “might” be a crystal– so when I got home I actually had lots of rocks – but in the mix with ordinary rocks, the washing process revealed many crystals.
+I soaked my crystals in a safe, organic citric acid solution to clean them, although I’m told more caustic cleaners can get them bright-white sooner.

 Hansen Creek Gem Hunting as a Family Adventure